TheYargonaut/lucre/README.md

 - Import from different layouts by specifying relevant columns
 - Save and re-use groups, formats, and your ledger
 - Provide easy access to multiple different kinds of chart, including individual events, cumulative change, combined change, and pie charts

-## Potential Features

 - Pie chart: label amount, include total
-- Mark the events in "other" on exclusive
 - Cumulative label totals
+- choose color for each group

+## Potential Features

+- see partition on log (with chosen colors and other) (use as excuse to overhaul highlighting)
+- time window
+- multiple panels (with separate date restrictions)

 - Fill stack, label totals (include reset button)
 - Choose and maintain colors
 - keep state on close, recover on open